NuGet/NuGetDocs/NuGet.Docs/docs/Tools/NuGet-CLI.md

     nuget install ninject -o c:\foo

-##  Update Command
+##  update

 Update packages to latest available versions.
-This command also updates NuGet.exe itself.
+This command also updates nuget.exe itself.
 Please note that the presence of Packages folder is required to run the Update command.
-A recommended way is to run NuGet.exe Restore command first before running the Update command.
+A recommended way is to run nuget.exe Restore command first before running the Update command.

-### Update Command Usage
+### Usage
     nuget update <packages.config|solution>

-### Update Command Options
+### Options
 <table>
     <tr>
         <td>Source</td>